Honeymaster1/Honeymaster1/README.md

 - 👋 Hi, I’m @Honeymaster1
-- 👀 I’m interested in Gaming, Final Fantasy XIV, Anime and manga
+- 👀 I’m interested in Gaming, Final Fantasy XIV, Anime and manga.
-- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on Nothing Yet
-- 📫 How to reach me Ill update as I find ways to reach me.

 <!---
 Honeymaster1/Honeymaster1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.